 Restaurants sell alcohol for a variety of reasons.
 For one, it may be integral to your concept.
 Some meals just feel incomplete without the right beverage.
 This is especially true if you run a brew pub, a Mexican cantina, a French bistro or a tapas bar.
 Additionally, alcoholic beverages typically have high profit margins and can be a great way to make extra profits.
 Some drinks provide profit margins of over 70%.
-It has become more common for fast-casual establishments to obtain liquor licenses to take advantage of the income potential that comes with selling alcohol.
+It has become more common for fast-casual establishments to obtain liquor licenses in order to take advantage of the income potential that comes with selling alcohol.

 Checking IDs is imperative for bars and restaurants that serve alcohol.
 Always check IDs on anyone who looks like they are under 30 years of age, unless you are certain they are 21 years of age or older.
 The restaurant is held accountable for anyone purchasing alcohol, and there could be repercussions for serving an underage patron, or anyone holding a fake ID.
 Check IDs by using the following guidelines: